DesKel/DesKel.github.io/_posts/THM/2020-08-05-boiler-ctf.md

 permalink: /posts/thm/boiler-ctf
 title: "THM write-up: Boiler CTF"
 date: 2020-08-05 20:18
-tags: CTF recon privilege_escalate bases joomla_cms
+tags: tryhackme CTF recon privilege_escalate bases joomla_cms
 description: "This time I'm going to do a write-up on Boiler CTF.
 This is an intermediate CTF challenge.
 This room is written by MrSeth6797."
+categories:
+	- CTF
 ---

 ![titlecard](/assets/images/THM/2020-08-05-boiler-ctf/1.png)